dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 		}, workers);
 ```

 Now it is time to add styling rules for the `WorkerContainer`.
-Inside  of `styles/workerContainer.css`, add the following rule:
+Inside  of `styles/workerContainer.css`.

+{% instruction 'Add the following rule.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/styles/workerContainer.css' lang:css %}

-Finally, let's update the `App` class to replace the `Worker` widget with the new `WorkerContainer`.
+{% instruction 'Finally, update the `App` class to replace the `Worker` widget with the new `WorkerContainer`.' %}

 ```ts
 	protected render(): DNode {